Pediatric Audiology Tracks

-The Pediatric Audiology Elective (PAE) offers students enrolled in its Doctor of Audiology (AuD) program the opportunity to gain knowledge and experience related to pediatric audiology, with a focus on listening and spoken language skills for children who are deaf or hard of hearing.
+The Pediatric Audiology Elective (PAE) offers students enrolled in its Doctor of Audiology (AuD) program the opportunity to gain additional knowledge and experience related to pediatric audiology, focusing on listening and spoken language skills for children who are deaf or hard of hearing.
 This opportunity is funded by grants from the U.S. Department of Education (CFDA 84.325K).

 During the second year of study, AuD students admitted to the PAE will receive a one-time additional award of $6000; up to 10 awards are available per year and include a service obligation.
 The requirements are: